 Are you a VSQG?

 A VSQG is any business that generates less than 100 kilograms (about 220 pounds or 27 gallons) of hazardous waste per month.
-Typical VSQG businesses include painters, print shops, carpenters, property managers, and many others.
+Typical VSQG businesses include painters, contractors, property managers, autobody shops, dry cleaners, schools, small laboratories, and many others.

-Some businesses do not generate waste on a regular basis, but do have paint or other wastes lying around.
+Some businesses do not generate waste on a regular basis, but do have paint, fluorescent lights, or other wastes lying around.
 So, even if you want to “clean up” the office, you may generate small amounts of hazardous waste.
 Such businesses are also considered a VSQG.

-Only qualifying VSQG businesses operating within San Mateo County may participate in the VSQG collection events.
-Businesses that generate more than 100 kilograms of hazardous waste per month cannot participate.
-If you fall into this group, contact an Inspector in the Hazardous Waste Program at (650) 372-6200 or see other options below.
+Only qualifying VSQG businesses operating within San Mateo County may participate in VSQG collection events.
+Businesses that generate greater than 27 gallons or 220 pounds of hazardous waste per month cannot participate.
+If you fall into this group, contact an inspector in the Hazardous Materials Program (CUPA) at (650) 372-6200 or see other options below.